demidenm/PyReliMRI/docs/icc_funcs.rst

    :figclass: align-center

-We can do the same for a probabilistic atlas, say the 256 ROI Difumo atlas.
+I can do the same for a probabilistic atlas -- say the 256 ROI Difumo atlas.

 .. code-block:: python